anasty17/mirror-leech-telegram-bot/README.md

 - `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
 - `DOWNLOAD_STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
 Recommended `10` seconds at least. `Int`
 - `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message and command message which is expected to be viewed instantly. **NOTE**: Set to `-1` to disable auto message deletion. `Int`
 - `DATABASE_URL`: Your Mongo Database URL (Connection string).
 Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
-Data will be saved in Database: auth and sudo users, users settings including thumbnails for each user, rss data and incomplete tasks. `Str`
+Data will be saved in Database: auth and sudo users, users settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: You can always edit all settings that saved in database from the official site -> (Browse collections). `Str`
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
 Separate them by space. `Str`
 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
 Separate them by space. `Str`
 - `IGNORE_PENDING_REQUESTS`: Ignore pending requests after restart.
 Default is `False`. `Bool`